adligo/tests4ts_example.ts.adligo.org/from-jest/README.md

 also note this appears to be
 brute force matching
-long file name by long file name a CS smell, use a Map instead and filter directories in a tree? const matcher = (input, returnObject = false) => {
+long file name by long file name a CS smell!, use a Map instead and filter directories in the tree! i.e. @see /tests4ts_example.ts.adligo.org/from-jest/etc/regCheck.mts const matcher = (input, returnObject = false) => {
   const { isMatch, match, output } = picomatch.test(input, regex, options, { glob, posix });
 ...